mauzey1/cmor3_documentation/mydoc/mydoc_cmor3_c.md

-           "#output_path_template":   "Template for output path directory using tables keys or global attributes", "output_path_template":    "<activity_id><institution_id><source_id><experiment_id><variant_label><table><variable_id><grid_label><version>",
+           "#output_path_template":   "Template for output path directory using tables keys or global attributes", "output_path_template":    "<mip_era><activity_id><institution_id><source_id><experiment_id><_member_id><table><variable_id><grid_label><version>",
-           "output_file_template":    "<variable_id><table><experiment_id><source_id><variant_label><grid_label>",
+           "output_file_template":    "<variable_id><table><source_id><experiment_id><_member_id><grid_label>",

-           "license":                  "CMIP6 model data produced by PCMDI is licensed under a Creative Commons Attribution \"Share Alike\" 4.0 International License (http://creativecommons.org/licenses/by/4.0/).
-Use of the data should be acknowledged following guidelines found at https://pcmdi.llnl.gov/home/CMIP6/citation.html.
-[Permissions beyond the scope of this license may be available at http://pcmdi.llnl.gov.]
-Further information about this data, including some limitations, can be found via the further_info_url (recorded as a global attribute in data files).
+           "license":                 "CMIP6 model data produced by Lawrence Livermore PCMDI is licensed under a Creative Commons Attribution ShareAlike 4.0 International License (https://creativecommons.org/licenses).
+Consult https://pcmdi.llnl.gov/CMIP6/TermsOfUse for terms of use governing CMIP6 output, including citation requirements and proper acknowledgment.
+Further information about this data, including some limitations, can be found via the further_info_url (recorded as a global attribute in this file) and at https:///pcmdi.llnl.gov/.
 The data producers and data providers make no warranty, either express or implied, including, but not limited to, warranties of merchantability and fitness for a particular purpose.
 All liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law."

 }

 ```

 ### C source code